mnater/Hyphenopoly/docs/Module.md

 ## Configuration

-The `.config`-method takes an object as argument:
+The `.config`-method takes an object as an argument:

 Defaults:
 ````javascript